Has your pet been acting differently since losing a beloved companion? Or maybe you’re wondering if animals really grieve the way we do.

 Grieving pets can become more anxious.
 They might show signs of nervousness, such as trembling, panting, or pacing.
 This anxiety can manifest in a heightened sensitivity to noises or new environments, making them more skittish or easily startled.

-13. They show aggressive of destructive Behaviour
+13. They become aggressive or destructive

 Some pets might show aggressive or destructive behaviors when they are grieving.
 They could start chewing on furniture, scratching walls, or showing aggression towards other pets or people.
 This behavior is often a result of their frustration and inability to cope with their emotions in a healthy way.